Phil-Venter/essentio-core/README.md

 ## License

+Essentio is licensed under the [0BSD License](https://opensource.org/licenses/0BSD).
+No conditions, no attribution, no nonsense.

+Like something?
+Take it.
-0BSD.
-Use it, fork it, break it, fix it.
+Use it, fork it, break it, fix it—whatever helps you ship.

 ---